S.C.I.E.N.C.E.

-S.C.I.E.N.C.E. is the second album by the American rock band Incubus, released on September 9, 1997, by Epic/Immortal Records.
-It has been certified Gold by the RIAA, and is the second and final Incubus release to feature Gavin Koppell (known as DJ Lyfe), who first appeared on the 1997 Enjoy Incubus EP.

-At times it has been considered the band's proper debut album, due to the independent nature of their previous full-length release Fungus Amongus.
+S.C.I.E.N.C.E. is the second studio album by American rock band Incubus.
+It was released on September 9, 1997, by Epic and Immortal Records.
+The album was certified gold by the RIAA, and is the second and final release to feature Gavin Koppel (known as DJ Lyfe), who first appeared on the 1997 Enjoy Incubus EP.
+It has been occasionally considered the band's proper debut album, due to the nature of their independent release Fungus Amongus.